 Planning Guidance for HSLs, Administrators, and Unit Leaders

-The CRT (with a copy to your Facilities Superintendent) should be notified of any increased occupancy/new facilities use effective on or after June 1, 2021 to ensure that ventilation and cleaning schedules are appropriate.
+Please email the COVID Review Team (email@example.com), and copy your Facilities Superintendent, if your occupancy increases or if new facilities are being utilized to ensure that ventilation and cleaning schedules are appropriate.
 Don’t know your Facilities Superintendent?
 Locate your contact on the Facilities website.

 Employee Obligations for Return to Campus

 *Effective June 10th, 2021, fully vaccinated individuals are no longer required to complete the Daily Health Check before they come to campus.
 Review a comprehensive list of what employees should expect when they return to campus.